remotenode/ReportProblemParser/ReportProblemParser.md

     {
       "id": 1,
       "steps": [
-        { "name": "level1", "value": "Report a scam or fraud" }, { "name": "level2", "value": "Report an issue with the an app" }, { "name": "level3", "value": "A virus alert or said my device was hacked." }, { "name": "complaintText", "value": "This app shows that I have virus and forced me to buy subscription.
+        { "name": "iWouldLikeTo", "value": "Report a scam or fraud" }, { "name": "tellUsMore", "value": "Report an issue with the an app" }, { "name": "forWhatReason", "value": "A virus alert or said my device was hacked." }, { "name": "describeTheIssue", "value": "This app shows that I have virus and forced me to buy subscription.
 Completely scam app!
 Return my money!" }, { "name": "appStoreReview", "value": "Dangerous scam!!!
 The app lies about \"viruses\" and pushes forced payments.
 Do not trust this!" }, { "name": "appStoreRating", "value": 1 },
       ]